schmitech/simple-qa-chatbot/README.md

    - Eliminates the need to navigate multiple links

 3. **Consistency and Accuracy**
-   - Always pulls from official city data
+   - Pulls from official data sources
    - Provides up-to-date information
    - Standardized responses for common questions

-4. **24/7 Accessibility**
-   - Available anytime
-   - No wait times for basic information
-   - Reduces load on phone lines and staff

 ### Future Potential: